kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 ...
 ```

-Running `istio-proxy` as a regular container is only recommended when a specific workload requires this to function properly and experiences issues otherwise.
+Running `istio-proxy` as a regular container is only recommended when a specific workload experiences issues when the Istio proxy is a native sidecar.
 This might be necessary if you have implemented workarounds to address problems caused by Istio proxies running as regular containers and now need additional time to adapt to native sidecars becoming the new default.

 ## Support in the Istio Module